emallson/vec-graph/README.md

 1. Working with large networks and frequent calls to `Graph::neighbors`
 2. Doing almost exclusively calls to `Graph::neighbors`
+3. Working with directed graphs.

 then you should *consider* using `vec-graph`. `petgraph` is **very fast**, you probably don't need this.

-However, in cases where the dominant factor is calls to `Graph::neighbors`, such as simulating random walks, this can be a substantial performance upgrade.
+However, in cases where the dominant factor is calls to `Graph::neighbors`, such as simulating random walks **on directed graphs,** this can be a substantial performance upgrade.
+(It can also be in the undirected case, just not by as much because it isn't optimized for it)

 In fact, some methods of `vec-graph` are *so* much slower than `petgraph::Graph` (notably edge removal) that if you ever call them